-The red grape variety is a new breed between Gamay x Reichensteiner.
+This red grape variety is a new cross between Gamay x Reichensteiner.
 Synonyms are C 41 and Gamay x Reichensteiner C 41.
-The crossing was made in 1970 by André Jaquinet at the Swiss Federal Research Institute Changins near Nyon (Vaud, Switzerland).
-The plant variety protection was granted in 2009.
-Incidentally, the same parents also gave rise to the two new varieties Gamaret and Garanoir were created from the same parents.
-The early-ripening vine is resistant to botrytis, but very sensitive to heat and drought.
-It produces colourful red wines with soft tannins and aromas of black fruits.
+The cross was made in 1970 by the breeder André Jaquinet at the Federal Research Station Changins near Nyon (Vaud, Switzerland).
+Plant variety protection was granted in 2009.
+Incidentally, the same parents also gave rise to the two new varieties Gamaret and Garanoir.
+The early-maturing vine is resistant to botrytis, but very sensitive to heat and drought.
+It produces colourful red wines with soft tannins and aromas of black berries and spices.
 The variety is grown in small quantities in the Swiss cantons of Appenzell, Basle Country, Geneva, Graubünden and Vaud.
 In 2016, 10 hectares of vines were reported (Kym Anderson statistics).